2TallTyler/itl_houses/README.md

 ## Overview

 - Visual improvements to building placement, zoning, and clustering, as early as 1700
 - Towns grow around your transit network.
-High-density residential and commercial buildings only appear where passenger and/or mail service is provided.
+High-density residential and commercial buildings only appear where passenger service is provided.
 - Office buildings need residential buildings to house their workers.
 Town sprawl is suburbs, not skyscrapers.
 - Landmark buildings and districts persist through decades and lend character to your city.
 When a landmark building is receiving cargo, it won’t disappear and break your network.
 - Expanded cargo deliveries with FIRS and ECS compatibility: Deliver food and goods to shops and markets, alcohol to stadiums, and wood or coal to heat pre-1945 buildings.